 When people think of Amsterdam, they usually think of three things: coffeeshops, red lights, and canals.
-And, for most travelers, that is all they will ever see.
-Young travelers tend to frequent the coffeeshops or wander the red light district while older travelers take bike tours, canal trips, and frequent the museums.
+And for most travelers, that’s all they’ll ever see.
+Young travelers tend to frequent the coffeeshops or wander the Red Light District, while older travelers take bike tours, canal trips, and frequent the museums.
 Then, after three or four days, they move on to their next destination.

-After frequently the city so much, I find myself always do something off the beaten track.
-I’ve keep ticking off the list of things to do and finding ones I never knew existed.
+After visiting the city so many times, I find myself always doing something off the beaten track.
+I keep ticking off the list of things to do and finding ones I never knew existed.
 Amsterdam has much to offer travelers.
-When you have grown sick of coffeeshops, stoned backpackers, creepy old guys in the Red Light district, and crowds at the Van Gogh museum, visit some of these quieter and more local places:
+When you’ve grown sick of coffeeshops, stoned backpackers, creepy old guys in the Red Light district, and crowds at the Van Gogh museum, visit some of these quieter and more local places:

 The Amsterdam History Museum

-Though not exactly off the beaten path, this museum surprisingly sees few people yet it does a great job of telling the history of the city.
-The museum is fairly big so budget a few hours for it.
+Though not exactly off the beaten path, this museum surprisingly sees few people yet does a great job of telling the history of the city.
+The museum is fairly big, so budget a few hours for it.

 The Jewish History Museum

-Located near Waterlooplein, this museum has an excellent section on World War 2, the Holocaust, and how the Dutch dealt with the guilt of the mass deportations after the war.
+Located near Waterlooplein, this museum has an excellent section on World War II, the Holocaust, and how the Dutch dealt with the guilt of the mass deportations after the war.

 The Tulip Museum

-I’m always amazed at how few tourists visit Jordaan since it is right next to the city center.
-This former working class district is now a maze of cafes, little shops, and restaurants.
-During the summer time, it is a popular spot for people to go to eat.
+I’m always amazed at how few tourists visit Jordaan since it’s right next to the city center.
+This former working-class district is now a maze of cafes, little shops, and restaurants.
+During the summer time, it’s a popular spot for people to go to eat.
 I absolutely love wandering around here.

 The Houseboat Museum

-The area east of the city has an amazing park, a zoo, and lots of good Muslim eateries.
-Wandering around here, you’d be hard pressed to find more than a hand full of tourists, most of whom are probably lost.
+The area east of the city has an amazing park, a zoo, and lots of good Middle Eastern eateries.
+Wandering around here, you’d be hard pressed to find more than a handful of tourists, most of whom are probably lost.

 Not to be confused with Rembrandtplein in the city center, this park west of the city is a good place to wander.
-The area around it is pretty working class and a bit more modern- a good contrast to the historic center.
-You’ll know you are there when signs suddenly stop being printed in English.
+The area around it is pretty working class and a bit more modern—a good contrast to the historic center.
+You’ll know you’re there when signs suddenly stop being printed in English.

-And while you are in Amsterdam I recommend staying at The Flying Pig Hostel, my second favorite hostel in Europe (Kabul in Barcelona is still #1 for me).
-I’ve stayed their for 3 times now and, this time, thanks to IKangaroo, I got a few nights free.
-The Pig is a Amsterdam institution.
-It may not be the cheapest hostel in the city but their are no push button showers, the pillows are comfy, and, because if its reputation, it is always full.
-I always met a lot of people while I am there and the staff (backpackers who simply didn’t leave) are very social.
-I’ve stayed in 3 different hostels in Amsterdam but I always return to the Pig- it lives up to the reputation.
+And while you’re in Amsterdam I recommend staying at the Flying Pig Hostel, my second-favorite hostel in Europe (Kabul in Barcelona is still #1 for me).
+I’ve stayed there three times now, and this time, thanks to IKangaroo, I got a few nights free.
+The Pig is an Amsterdam institution.
+It may not be the cheapest hostel in the city, but there are no push-button showers, the pillows are comfy, and, because of its reputation, it’s always full.
+I always meet a lot of people while I’m there, and the staff (backpackers who simply didn’t leave) are very social.
+I’ve stayed in three different hostels in Amsterdam, but I always return to the Pig—it lives up to its reputation.

 Amsterdam has so much to offer that pigeonholing it as a place of hookers, marijuana, and a canal tour is a crime against humanity.
-The city has so much to offer, it’s an architectural wonder, and the locals are super friendly.
+There’s so much to do, it’s an architectural wonder, and the locals are super friendly.
 When you visit, get out of the tourist city center, see the hidden gems and local neighborhoods, and find out that Amsterdam is everything you didn’t think it would be.

 Get the Guidebook Written for Travelers Like You!